What is Harm OCD?

 In terms of OCD, the thought about the tieback was an obsession.
 Removing the tie-backs from her curtains was the compulsion.
 The tieback became a trigger, as did cords, cables, and everything else like tiebacks.
 She removed the tiebacks just in case her thoughts were accurate and avoided or removed similar items.

 Avoiding or removing triggers helped to make my client feel safer short term.
 Unfortunately, long term, this strengthened and maintained the cycle of OCD.

 - Avoiding things that trigger your thoughts relating to harm.

 - Removing objects that could cause harm to another person.

 - Mentally reviewing past events to ensure you did not cause harm to others.

-Important point: You will want to know in absolute terms that the thoughts are not true or need a concrete answer why you have the thoughts.
+Important point: You will want to know in absolute terms that the thoughts are not true or need a concrete answer to why you have the thoughts.
 If you’re going to get better, you need to move past that and focus on helping yourself with obsessions and compulsions.

 - how I knew he didn’t hurt someone

 We could have gone around in circles for every session, and his Harm OCD would remain the same or intensified.
 Instead, I explained the nature of doubt and uncertainty in OCD.